dev0652/about/README.md

 This is my personal portfolio website created to showcase my projects and to give anyone interested a glimpse of my web-development skills.

 The website is live on [GitHub Pages](https://dev0652.github.io/about/).
+To appreciate all of its features, please open it on your phone and enable full-screen mode in settings (an icon in the bottom right corner).

 <picture>
   <source media="(max-width: 767px) and (prefers-color-scheme: light)" srcset="./src/images/readme/mobile/screenshot_light.webp">